bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 Have you exported an `app-store` .ipa file yet

 Make sure that you have exported an `app-store` .ipa file before starting the deployment procedure to a native marketplace!

+1. modify xcode archive step's input fields to the force options.and upload the app store profile and dist certificate **manually**.

 1. Add the `Deploy to iTunes Connect - Application Loader` Step to your workflow, after the `Xcode Archive & Export for iOS` Step but preferably before the `Deploy to Bitrise.io` Step.
 2. Provide your Apple credentials in the `Deploy to iTunes Connect - Application Loader` Step.